-This butter blonde bombshell was created by hairstylist Heather Marshburn of Richmond, VA.
-“Without waves, it looks very similar to a Barbie blonde hue.
-Although it’s a bright blonde hue, it still looks natural with such a dark base because it has so much dimension in it,” she notes.
+A butter blonde bombshell without waves looks very similar to a Barbie blonde hue.
+Although it’s a bright blonde hue, it still looks natural with such a dark base because it has so much dimension in it.

 If you want to have blonde hair and you’re naturally dark, make sure you have time in your life to commit to coming in for frequent maintenance.
 It also would not work well with dry curly hair because you want your hair to be healthy to begin this process.

 Being a blonde works best for olive undertones, however pale skin and blonde hair is a beautiful combo.
-Just make sure you don’t have too much pink in your undertone,” she adds.
+Just make sure you don’t have too much pink in your undertone.

 #19: Long and Straight Blonde Hair

 This long and straight blonde hair is a heavy balayage used to ease her out of doing foils!

 “I recommend a purple shampoo if you’re one of those women trying to keep their blonde hair ashy and vibrant,” notes Hemingson.